 The owner of Conair (think hair products) and the Cuisinart brand, fell in love with Anguilla and hoped to make it his home.
 The government wouldn’t allow private residences to be constructed on oceanfront property, so he opted for a 93 room resort that he could call home when he visited the island.
 The resulting bright white property is a member of the prestigious Leading Hotels of the World collection and finds it’s architectural roots in the Greek island of Santorini.

 Guests who stay in the classically decorated blue and yellow guest rooms have access to fabulous restaurants, a myriad of cooking and wine classes, the 27,000 sq ft award-winning Venus Spa, and the 18 hole Greg Norman Signature Design Championship Golf Course.

-All Cuisinart assets on the island, including this property, The sister Reef Resort and the Golf Course, close for low season between September 1 and mid-October.
+All Cuisinart assets on the island, including this property, The sister Reef Resort and the Golf Course, close for the low season between September 1 and mid-October.
 You didn’t hear it here, but a good source tells me that while the Viceroy closed each year for the same period of time, and the Four Seasons will be following that tradition in 2017, things may change in 2018.
-The Four Seasons is considering year-round operation, and if that happens, Cuisinart will likely follow suit.
+The Four Seasons is considering a year-round operation, and if that happens, Cuisinart will likely follow suit.

 The Reef by Cuisinart

 Modern, contemporary, but still every bit an oceanfront oasis, Cuisinart’s sister resort made her debut in November of 2016.

 Everything about this 80-room property screams, “Millennial paradise.”
 If you have a group of 20-something winners, this would be an awesome choice.
 All guests have full access to the Cuisinart Resort and the Golf Course, so there’s always something to keep your attendees busy and entertained.